Doctor Who specials (2013): Filming

 Paul McGann made his first on-screen appearance as the Doctor since 1996.

-On 2 April 2013 filming of "The Day of the Doctor" began, with David Tennant, Billie Piper, John Hurt and Joanna Page seen at a location outside Neath in South Wales.
-On 9 April filming took place involving Matt Smith and Jenna Coleman in Trafalgar Square in London.
+On 2 April 2013, principal photography on "The Day of the Doctor" began.
+In early April, David Tennant, Billie Piper, John Hurt and Joanna Page were seen at a location outside Neath in South Wales.
+Filming later took place involving Matt Smith and Jenna Coleman in Trafalgar Square in London.
 Various other locations included Chepstow (with some filming done inside the castle), and Cardiff – scenes shot in Cardiff are intended to represent both Totter's Lane and Coal Hill School.
 Shooting wrapped on 5 May 2013.
 The final two days of production were used for shooting the special mini-episode, "The Night of the Doctor", which featured Paul McGann returning to the role of the Eighth Doctor for the first time since 1996.

 At the 2013 Comic-Con, Matt Smith confirmed that production of the Christmas episode would begin in September, once his work on How to Catch a Monster was complete.
 Filming for "The Time of the Doctor" began on 8 September.
 On 10 September, Matt Smith and Jenna Coleman were seen filming on location at Lydstep Flats in Cardiff, which have previously been used in Series 1 and 2 as the Powell Estate where Rose Tyler lived with her mother Jackie.
 On 19 September 2013, scenes were filmed in the evening at Puzzlewood with fake snow being scattered over certain areas.
 On 5 October 2013, Doctor Who producer Marcus Wilson revealed via Twitter that filming was complete.